This note reflects the law as at 31 May 2026.

 As with the basic EPL deduction, financing or decommissioning costs do not qualify for uplift.
 There are also rules to prevent relief for second hand expenditure and anti-avoidance rules to prevent relief where expenditure is incurred for a disqualifying purpose, which targets certain arrangements where one of the main purposes of the arrangements is to secure a levy advantage.

-The relief is not field specific and unlike the SCT Investment allowance the amount of uplift is automatically deducted in calculating the levy profit or loss.
-This is an aspect that could be changed in the next Finance Bill.
+The relief is not field-specific, and unlike the SCT Investment allowance the amount of uplift is automatically deducted in calculating the levy profit or loss.

 Levy losses